 Marvel at the Hilton Norfolk the Main’s holiday decor as all corners of the hotel will be decked out in Christmas trees, poinsettias and their larger-than-life gingerbread house.
 This scrumptious holiday gingerbread house is constructed of 10 gallons of syrup, 500 pieces of gumdrops and 100 pounds of butter!
 Wander the levels of the hotel, grab a brew at the outdoor rooftop restaurant, Grain and you’ll be living the life like Kevin from “Home Alone 2” at the Plaza!

 13. Cruise around looking at lights

 There’s nothing like seeing our city aglow, and quite frankly, there’s no better view of Norfolk’s illuminated skyline than from the water.
-Book a holiday cruise with City Cruises by Hornblower to experience the festive feel of the holiday season from the beautiful waters of the Elizabeth River.
+Book a holiday cruise with City Cruises Norfolk to experience the festive feel of the holiday season from the beautiful waters of the Elizabeth River.
 City Cruises features a fabulous dinner buffet along with cocktails available for purchase and a live DJ.
 You can also book their New Year’s Eve Signature Dinner Cruise to ring in the next year in the best of style.

 14. Pop Bottles at Waterside